lukiwieser/aave-liquidation-risk/README.md

 ![loans-with-liquidations](docs/share-of-liquidated-loans-per-asset-pair.png)
 Here we see the share of loans with liquidations.
 We also call this *asset pair risk*.
-Loans with ETH-USD which were the most popular overall, also have one of the highest percentages of loans with liquidations, `~ 3.5%`, which is about 1 in 28 loans.
+Loans with ETH-USD, which were the most popular overall, also have one of the highest percentages of loans with liquidations, `~ 3.5%`, which is about 1 in 28 loans.
 While loans with USD-USD, which are also very popular, have a quite low share of being liquidated.